 So much for rats.
 What about people?

 In 2004 a study was published that involved 36 overweight women.
-The women were randmly split into two groups: One group recieved 4 grams (4000 mg) of L-carnitine a day and the other group took a placebo.
+The women were randomly split into two groups: One group received 4 grams (4000 mg) of L-carnitine a day and the other group took a placebo.
 Both groups walked 30 minutes a day, 4 days a week.
-At the end of this 8 week study, carnitine did not lead to anymore weight loss than those who took the placebo.
+At the end of this 8-week study, carnitine did not lead to any more weight loss than those who took the placebo.

-In a 2016 study of 60 overweight women with PCOS, 250 mg of L-carnitine, given for 12 weeks (3 months) was observed to significantly reduce body weight (by about 6 pounds) compared to those getting a placebo.
+In another study of 60 overweight women with PCOS, 250 mg of L-carnitine, given for 12 weeks (3 months) was observed to significantly reduce body weight (by about 6 pounds) compared to those getting a placebo.

-In a more recent review of 9 previous human studies, published in 2016, the researchers concluded that carnitine supplementation was associated with a 2.9 pound loss in body weight compared to those who did not receive carnitine.
+In a more recent review of 9 previous human studies, the researchers concluded that carnitine supplementation was associated with a 2.9-pound loss in body weight compared to those who did not receive carnitine.
 That's not much but it is something.